vonWolfehaus/flow-field/README.md

 This makes pathfinding very large numbers of objects very efficient.
 However, there are some problems such as local optima.
 I hoped to solve local optima with flocking--if one entity gets stuck, it will come out of it by following its neighbors out (who did not get stuck).

 It didn't work as well as I hoped.
-I didn't spend enough time placing proper weights on the flocking rules I think.
-But just using collision resolution resulted in smoother pathing.
-But that's what experiments are for.
+I didn't spend enough time placing proper weights on the flocking rules, but just using collision resolution resulted in smoother pathing.
+Anyway, that's what experiments are for.
 Science, bitches.